openmina/openmina/status.md

   - [x] Integrate with the block producer
   - [x] Handling epoch changes - starting new evaluation as soon as new epoch data is available
   - [ ] Retention logic - cleanup slot data that is in the past based on current global slot (Slight node impact - the won slot map grows indefinitely)
-- [ ] Testing
-  - [ ] Correctness test - Selecting the correct ledgers
-    - [x] (Edge case) In genesis epoch
-    - [ ] In other (higher) epochs
-  - [x] Correctness test - Computation output comparison with mina cli
-  - [x] Correctness test - Start a new VRF evaluation on epoch switch for the next available epoch
-  - [ ] Correctness test - Retaining the slot data only for future blocks
 - [ ] Documentation

 ## Block Producer <a name="block-producer"></a>